 A shoulder joint dislocation is a very traumatic upper limb injury with a good chance of recurring again.
 Your shoulder joint is a very mobile ball-and-socket joint that consists of your humerus (upper arm bone) that fits snugly into your shoulder joint.
 When your humerus ‘pops’ out of your shoulder joint, you end up with a dislocated shoulder.
 Most times, it will lead to an anterior shoulder dislocation.
-You will have shoulder pain, that worsens when you try to move your arm and your shoulder will look deformed or different than the other side.
+Apart from your shoulder looking deform, the excruciating pain, that worsens when you try to move your arm is actually the least of your worries.

 However, the main concern is not that your shoulder joint is painful, it’s about the combination of injuries that comes with a shoulder dislocation.
 Muscles, ligaments and tendons will all be injured and that will be the root cause of your pain.

-Your shoulder stability will be affected and that is why it is very important to get the right treatment after your shoulder dislocation.
+Your shoulder stability will be ruined and that is why it is very important to get the right treatment after your shoulder dislocation.
 The injury will repeat itself if you don’t.
-Imagine your shoulder ‘popping’ out with something simple like reaching back to the backseat of your car to pick up your bags or putting on a jacket.
+Imagine your shoulder ‘popping’ out with something simple like reaching back to the backseat of your car to pick up your bags or even just putting on a jacket.

 What does your shoulder joint consist of?